smart-data-models/data-models/README.md

 representation formats and semantics** that will be used by applications both to consume and to publish data.

-The **FIWARE Foundation** and **TM Forum** are leading a joint collaboration program to support the adoption of a reference architecture and compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with smart cities.
+The **FIWARE Foundation** and **TM Forum** and other entities to join, are leading a joint collaboration program to support the adoption of a reference architecture and compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with smart cities.

 The Reference Architecture and Data Models use the FIWARE NGSI API and TM Forum